 - Marvel Star Wars comics have Droid World, an enormous space station overseen by a cyborg named Kligson, which was home to countless droids who wanted nothing to do with the organic races of the galaxy.

 Films — Animation

 - Moonraker features a station that serves as the villain's main lair.
 Incidentally, it was the last set built for the Bond films by Ken Adam, who was production designer for the Bond films until then.

 - The wheel-like Station Five seen in the opening space scenes of 2001: A Space Odyssey is perhaps the most famous of all sci-fi movie space stations.

 - In Star Wars, the Death Star is a cross between a space station and a starship because it can travel between star systems under its own power, but is huge (and round) enough to be mistaken for a moon.
-The EU is absolutely in love with space stations, using them for everything from shipyards and defense platforms to casinos.
+The EU and Legends are absolutely in love with space stations, using them for everything from shipyards and defense platforms to casinos.
 A great many of them end up in little bitty pieces by the end of whatever work they appear in...